icons8/lunacy-docs/docs/interface.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/interface-groupmeasure1ph.png" height="auto"><source src="/public/interface-groupmeasure1.mp4" type="video/mp4"></video>

-To learn the distance between a member of a group and the borders of the artboard:
+To learn the distance between a member of a group and the borders of the frame:

 1. Select the group member.
 2. Press and hold `Alt` (`⌥`).